Dental Implants in Edmonton

 Who can get dental implants?

-If you are in good general health, have healthy gums and have enough bone in the jaw to hold an implant, dental implants might be right for you.
 If your jaw bone has shrunk or if it has not developed normally, you may be able to have a bone graft to build up the bone.
 A bone graft is a way of adding new bone to your jawbone.
 Your dentist or dental specialist will tell you if bone grafting can be done.

-Caring for my Dental Implants
+Caring for your Dental Implants

 Because dental implants are placed in the jawbone, artificial replacement teeth attached to implants look and act much like natural teeth.
 Like natural teeth, implants need to be kept clean with regular dental care like brushing and flossing.
 Your dentist will show you the proper cleaning procedure for implants.
 Regular dental checkups are important so your dentist can make sure that your bite is right and that your implants are not loose.

-How long do dental implants last for?
+How long will they last for?

 With diligent daily care, good dental hygiene, and routine checkups, dental implants can last for many years — certainly much longer than other tooth replacement options like dentures and bridges.